 - Ground Rules: Some lawyers like to believe that they can’t possible stay away from the office and their client base for two days in a row.
 In my experience, given enough time and provided a lawyer doesn’t have a trial or their client doesn’t get hit with an injunction the day of the retreat, most matters can sit on ice for eight hours and be dealt with in the evenings.
 This means no iPhones except in breaks.
 This means no long absences from the retreat to take a call or respond to an email.
 Retreats work because we are all learning and discussing together.
 If we aren’t together, it can’t work properly.

 - Attendees: This is of course up to each firm and their purpose.
 Some retreats are appropriately just for Partners, especially if confidential and critical information will be shared and discussed (although this can also be dealt with in an executive session in a larger retreat).
 Otherwise, I encourage firms to invite ALL lawyers.
-I’d all encourage them to invite their key staff members – usually management level (Administrator for sure and for larger firms, also the heads of accounting, marketing, HR, office services, IT, etc.) Smaller firms may extend invitations to paralegals, or even all staff.
+I’d also encourage them to consider inviting their key staff members – usually management level (Administrator for sure and for larger firms, also the heads of accounting, marketing, HR, office services, IT, etc.) Smaller firms may extend invitations to paralegals, or even all staff.
 Again, it depends on the purpose of the retreat, its content and its structure.
 I’ve seen successful retreats that had some split programs, for example.

 - Spouses/Family Members: There is no doubt that the addition of spouses completely changes the tone of a retreat.
 My advice is that if you want any substantive work done at a retreat, don’t invite spouses unless it’s a Partner-only retreat for a very small firm.
 I’m not suggesting that the firm ignore spouses.
 There’s tremendous benefit to spouses meeting each other, and the people that their lawyer spouse talk about all of the time.
 Have summer parties, Christmas parties, new Partner dinners, etc. But retreats are too expensive and important to place the emphasis on socializing spouses.

 - Coordination: And finally, don’t try to do this completely on your own.
-Coordinating successful retreats is not your core competency.
+Coordinating successful retreats is probably not your core competency.
 Nor is it the core competency of your assistant.
 Engage someone to help with the big picture planning, agenda development, site securement, etc. It’s helpful to have someone on the inside available to help with communication and logistics, but don’t rely on them to create a successful retreat.
 Some things are too important to fudge through.
 Spend a bit of money (probably not as costly as you think) and ensure this is well-planned.

 Is it possible to get all of the above done in the firm within the course of a typical business year without the need for a retreat?
 Possibly.
 However, there is a magic to holding a structured event away from the firm.
 Attendees feel predisposed to exploring new ground, getting to know their team members better, and considering ideas from a different perspective.
 This is why retreats are an ideal time in which to discuss change.